More than 200 Distributors

 • Do not take if seal is broken.

-• The expiration date refer to the product correctly stored at required condition.
+• The expiration date refers to the product correctly stored at required condition.

 Capsules: